 No, I’m not talking about wizards, but just regular Wi-Fi tech, which is cooler than magic anyway.
 So yes, if you’re interested in making your Asus router (even) better, you’re reading the right post.
 It’s all about getting your router the Merlin firmware treatment.

 Dong’s note: Putting third-party firmware on a router, among other things, can be tricky and even cause the router to die if you don’t do it right.
 Consider yourself warned.
+By the way, I have no affiliation with the maker of Merlin.
+The information posted here is from my personal experience.

 What is firmware?